its-sorakun/samurai-sprint/README.md

 **Phone Controller Mode:**
 - **HTTPS Tunneling Dependency:** Modern mobile browsers strictly require a secure `HTTPS` context to access the `DeviceMotion` API.
 Because of this, running the server on `localhost` isn't enough; you currently have to use `ngrok` (or similar tunneling software) to route your phone traffic securely to your PC.
 - **Jogging Detection:** While jumps and squats are accurately filtered, parsing the chaotic 3-axis accelerometer data of a "jogging in place" motion is incredibly tricky.
 The physics filter sometimes struggles to differentiate a slow jog from standing idle, or a highly aggressive sprint from a jumping shockwave.
-- **Squat Detection Quirk:** Squat detection can sometimes be inconsistent depending on the angle you hold the phone, but tilting/laying the phone flat while dropping into a squat seems to work much more reliably.
+- **Gesture Angles (Jump/Squat):** Because the physics engine relies heavily on gravity mapping along the phone's Y-axis, holding the phone at extreme angles can occasionally throw off detection.
+For the best experience, try to hold the phone vertically straight while jumping, and tilt it flat when dropping into a squat.

 **AI Webcam Mode:**
 - **Environmental Dependency:** AI pose detection is heavily reliant on good lighting and clear contrast between you and your background.